CMUAbstract/tab/DOCUMENTATION.md

 ### <a name="application-telem"></a> Application Telem

-The aaplication telemetry acknowledgement command is exclusively used as a telemetry data reply indicating success.
+The aaplication telem acknowledgement command is exclusively used as a telemetry data reply indicating success.
 * Name: `app_telem`
 * Required parameters: None